Abd al-Malik ibn Marwan: Defeat of the Zubayrids

 After his victory, Abd al-Malik aimed to reconcile with the Hejazi elite, including the Zubayrids and the Alids, the Umayyads' rivals within the Quraysh.
 He relied on the Banu Makhzum, another Qurayshite clan, as his intermediaries in view of the Umayyad family's absence in the region due to their exile in 683.
 Nevertheless, he remained wary of the Hejazi elite's ambitions and kept a vigilant eye on them through his various governors in Medina.
 The first of these was al-Hajjaj, who was also appointed governor of Yemen and the Yamama (central Arabia) and led the Hajj pilgrim caravans of 693 and 694.
 Though he maintained peace in the Hejaz, the harshness of his rule led to numerous complaints from its residents and may have played a role in his transfer from the post by Abd al-Malik.
-A member of the Makhzum and Abd al-Malik's father-in-law, Hisham ibn Isma'il, was ultimately appointed.
-During his tenure in 701–706 he was also known for brutalizing Medina's townspeople.
+Hisham ibn Isma'il, a member of the Makhzum and Abd al-Malik's father-in-law, was ultimately appointed to succeed him.
+During his tenure from 701 to 706, Hisham was also known for brutalizing Medina's townspeople.